 MOv18 IgE is the first therapeutic IgE antibody to enter clinical trials

-This multi-centre, dose escalation, phase 1 study, enrols patients with histologically, or cytologically-proven, advanced, unresectable solid tumours where FR alpha expression on their tumour was detected in a previous biopsy.
-Patients are administered their allocated dose of MOv18 IgE by IV infusion.
-The primary objective of the study is safety and tolerability of the study drug.
-Secondary objectives are anti-tumour activity, as measured by the Response Evaluation Criteria in Solid Tumours (RECIST) and assessment of disease response, using CA 125 tumour marker.
+This multi-centre, dose escalation, phase 1 study, enrols patients with histologically, or cytologically-proven, advanced, unresectable solid tumours where FR alpha on their tumour was detected in a previous biopsy.
+Eligible patients must also have adequate organ function and no history of severe allergy.
+Additionally, patients must not require concomitant medication, or have comorbidities, that increase the risk of anaphylaxis.
+Patients are being administered their allocated dose of MOv18 IgE by IV infusion.
+Per protocol, following baseline assessment, patients initially receive drug once weekly for six weeks.
+Following an interim CT assessment, patients may then go on to receive three additional maintenance drug dose, every two weeks.
+The primary objectives of the study are safety and tolerability of the study drug.
+Secondary objectives are anti-tumour activity, as measured by CT scanning and/or tumour markers.
+To date, patients have been assigned to six different dose cohorts ranging from 70μg to 3mg.

 About Epsilogen Ltd (formerly IGEM Therapeutics)